 For open plan kitchen designs not everybody is comfortable with putting the messiness of the kitchen on display in the main living area of the home.
 Cooking and preparing food are by nature messy activities involving clutter.
 However by choosing either a fitted or a modular kitchen these concerns can be addressed with the design of the kitchen itself.

-Disadvantage two: Can require building works
+Disadvantage three: Can require building works

 Depending on the nature of the property the structural works required to open the kitchen into the other rooms of the house can be expensive and complicated to undertake.
 Some older properties are simply not suitable.
 And much depends on the actual layout of the building.
 However there are simpler alternatives which are explored in the next section.